IamFlowZ/neo4j-notes/README.md

 * List indices with ``` CALL db.indexes() ```
 * Delete indices with "DROP INDEX"
 	* ``` DROP INDEX ON :Movie(released, format) ```

+## Importing
+* The most common way to import data into Neo4j is via _.csv_ files.
+* Use "LOAD CSV" to pull normalized csv data into Neo4j
+	* parses a file in the import directory of the Neo4j installation
+	* ``` LOAD CSV WITH HEADERS FROM url-value AS row ```
+	* You can specify the csv delimiter with "FIELDTERMINATOR"
+		* ``` FIELDTERMINATOR ';' ```
+* If you're importing >10k lines you should use "PERIODIC COMMIT" to avoid mishaps or performance hits.